-Interest rate and inflation were the two most important financial risks SWE is exposed to when it started its activities in March 2019.
-A hedging programme was established in spring 2020 that substantially removes interest rate and inflation volatility from SWE's balance sheet.
+Interest rate and inflation were the two most important financial risks SWE is exposed to when it started its activities in 2019.
+A hedging programme was established in spring 2020 to protect SWE's balance sheet against these two key risks.
+It should be updated in spring 2022.
 All market risks are assessed and aggregated according to the Standard Formula for the calculation of the regulatory SCR.
+The Solvency II ratio was positively impacted by a modelling change aiming to take into account from December 2021 the mitigating impact of the hedging strategy put in place in 2020 (based on interest rates and inflation swaps).
+By measure of prudence, only 50% of this mitigating impact has been taken into account.